MBF using [15O]H2O and dynamic PET

 PET enables noninvasive quantification of myocardial blood flow (MBF).
 PET tracers that are used for estimation of blood flow include diffusible tracer [15O]H2O and partially extracted tracers 82Rb and [13N]ammonia, and in case of myocardium also [11C]acetate.

 Measurement of myocardial perfusion with [15O]H2O is based on the general model for radiowater.
+Blood curve from the LV cavity is used as input function.
 The methods that are specifically developed for myocardium differ in the correction methods for spillover and partial volume effects, and determine the tissue perfusion from the washout rate (k2) of the tracer (Iida et al., 1988, 1991, and 1992).
-An alternative but less used method is to use factor analysis to correct for spillover effects (Ahn et al., 2001; Lee et al., 2005).
+ROI drawn on RV cavity can be used to correct septum for the additional spillover from RV cavity (Hermansen et al., 1998a; Harms et al., 2011).
+An alternative but less used method is to use factor analysis to correct for spillover effects (Hermansen et al., 1998b; Ahn et al., 2001; Lee et al., 2005).
 Myocardial perfusion estimation based on k2 could even be applied to PET image that is not attenuation corrected (Lubberink et al., 2010; Tuffier et al., 2016).

 2013 ESC guidelines state that detection of ischemia is important in the management of patients with suspected coronary artery disease (CAD).
 Radiowater PET has higher diagnostic accuracy for this purpose than SPET or coronary CT angiography (Danad et al., 2017).